Angel (1984 film)

-Angel is a 1984 American exploitation thriller film directed by Robert Vincent O'Neil, written by O'Neil and Joseph Michael Cala, and starring Donna Wilkes, Cliff Gorman, Susan Tyrrell, Dick Shawn, and Rory Calhoun.
-Its plot follows a teenage prostitute in Los Angeles who faces danger when a serial killer begins stalking and murdering young sex workers.
+Angel is a 1984 American exploitation thriller film directed by Robert Vincent O'Neil, written by O'Neil and Joseph M. Cala, and starring Cliff Gorman, Susan Tyrrell, Dick Shawn, Rory Calhoun, and Donna Wilkes.
+The film follows a teenage prostitute in Los Angeles who faces danger when a serial killer begins stalking and murdering her colleagues.

 Released by New World Pictures, it was the first installment in the Angel film series.

 Plot

-Fifteen-year-old honor student Molly Stewart attends private prep school in the Los Angeles area in the daytime, but transforms herself to "Angel" at night: a leather mini-skirted, high-heeled street teenage prostitute who works Hollywood Boulevard.
-Angel has a "street family" made up of aging movie cowboy Kit Carson, street performer Yoyo Charlie, drag performer Mae, fellow hookers Crystal and Lana, and her landlady, eccentric painter Solly Mosler.
+Fifteen-year-old honor student Molly Stewart attends a private preparatory school in the Los Angeles area in the daytime.
+At night, she transforms herself into "Angel", a leather mini-skirted, high-heeled street teenage prostitute who works Hollywood Boulevard.
+Angel has a "street family" consisting of aging film cowboy Kit Carson, street performer Yoyo Charlie, drag performer Mae, fellow prostitutes Crystal and Lana, and her landlady, eccentric painter Solly Mosler.

-The street's dangers increase as a psycho-necrophiliac serial killer begins to stalk and murder prostitutes.
+The street's dangers increase as a necrophiliac serial killer who has no name begins to stalk and murder prostitutes.
 Los Angeles Police Lt.
 Andrews is assigned to the case, but finds no leads.
 Tragedy strikes Angel's group of friends when Crystal becomes a victim.

 The next day at school, Molly is confronted by teacher Patricia Allen, who is concerned about Molly's lack of extracurricular activities.
-Molly explains that her mother was paralyzed by a stroke and she has to head home immediately after school each day to care for her.
+Molly explains that her mother was paralyzed by a stroke and she has to head home immediately after school every day to care for her.

 Lt.
-Andrews advises the hookers to work in pairs.
+Andrews advises the prostitutes to work in pairs.
 Angel teams up with Lana.
 Lana takes a potential client to a motel room that she and Angel share.
-When Angel shows up at the room with a client of her own a couple of hours later she finds Lana's body in the shower.
+Later that night, when Angel arrives at the room with a client of her own, she finds Lana's body in the shower.
 Angel gives the police a description of the suspect and a composite sketch is made.
 The killer is brought in for a lineup and Angel recognizes him, but he shoots his way out of the police station and escapes.